 You only need 2 ingredients to make these crunchy candied hazelnuts!
 This yummy hazelnut praline recipe is so easy to make!

 Here are the steps;

 They can burn easily!
-The hazelnuts I use are already roasted but don’t have the strong aroma.
+The hazelnuts I use are already roasted but don’t have a strong aroma.
 So it doesn’t take long to toast them, takes only 3-4 minutes.
 When they give off their aroma, I take them from the heat and set aside the pan.
-(If you use raw nuts it will take 10-15 minutes to make this process.
-You may need to stir in every 3-5 minutes instead of in every 15 secondas as they are raw.)
+(If you use raw nuts it will take a little bit longer to toast them.)

 Then I caramelize the sugar.
 I place the sugar in a big pan over medium heat.
 I don’t stir but swirl the pan.
 If I stir, the sugar will crystallize and I have to keep stirring.
 So I only swirl the pan and the sugar melts evenly.
 (If you see sugar crystals that form on the edges of the pan, you can brush them down with a pastry brush that is dipped in cold water to avoid crystallization).

 Then I add in the hazelnuts and take the pan from the heat.
 I make sure that all the hazelnuts are coated with sugar.
 I place the caramelized hazelnuts on the parchment paper and flatten with my spatula.
-Finally I cut into small pieces.
+Finally, I cut into small pieces.

+That’s all!
 Enjoy these yummy candied hazelnuts!

 - 210 g (1 cup) granulated sugar